Warm colors for a warm home.

 Hyacinths, a foretaste of spring

-Hyacinths that bloom in December come from forced bulbs, you’ll find them in pots at the florists’ shops, but you can also prepare them yourself with a tall vase with a shoulder.
+Hyacinth that bloom in December come from forced bulbs, you’ll find them in pots at the florists’ shops, but you can also prepare them yourself in a tall vase with a shoulder.
 This is a fast-growing experiment that kids love.
 And you can transfer it outside later on!

-- Read all the advice on growing and planting hyacinths
+Read all our advice on growing and planting hyacinth